arushi-bhatt/Ds-Algo/README.md

 3. The required infrormation about the Question is given at the top of every source code file, followed by the solution.

-4. For some good and tricky questions, I have added the list of things, that I learnt after programming of that particular question.
+4. For some good and tricky questions, I have added the list of things and tips, that I learnt after programming of that particular question.

 5. Some note-worthy points are mentioned in the 'Important Tips' and 'Important Questions' text files too.